the-teachingRSE-project/competencies/competencies.md

 their domain, and also that their software can be utilised at different stages of the research cycle by different people.
-Like other researchers, RSEs are open to discussions and arguments beyond their own expertise and appreciate the underlying principles of good research, like publications, review and reproducibility.
+Like other researchers, RSEs are open to discussions and arguments beyond their own expertise and appreciate the underlying principles of good research, like publications, reviews and reproducibility.

 ### Software re-use (SRU)

 One goal of FAIR software is to avoid unnecessary duplication of work by reusing existing work instead.
-To (re-) use software, researchers have to be able to find it and then to easily evaluate if the software actually suits their needs.
+To (re-) use software, researchers have to be able to find it and then easily evaluate if the software actually suits their needs.
 Apart from functionality, the integration with other software, expected sustainability, and extensibility also have to be part of this evaluation.